 Essentially they can be viewed as collections of excess orbital fat in a loose skin pocket comprising a facial compartment which may have deficient underlying cheek bone support.
 In the past, patients simply underwent lower blepharoplasty to remove eyelid skin and fat.
 However, for many patients this gave suboptimal results or a hollow appearance.
 This is because eye bags removal often result from a combination of anatomical factors such as:

-These factors contribute to differing extents in different individuals hence it is necessary to analyze each patient individually with 3D imaging and especially feeling and measuring the area to find out the relative contribution of each factor and address each factor appropriately:
+These factors contribute differently to individuals hence it is necessary to analyze each patient individually with 3D imaging and especially feeling and measuring the area to find out the relative contribution of each factor and address each factor appropriately: